nahusznaj/nahusznaj.github.io/_posts/projects/2018-06-07-exploration-scholarships.md

 read_time: true
 ---

-# Exploratory analysis on distribution of scholarships

 This is an exploration on distribution of scholarships.
-The data is not publicly available and I have created fantasy labels/names to keep the results anonymised.
+The data is not publicly available and I have created fantasy labels/names to mask sensitive information.

+Throughout the analysis, I have not shown any head() or sample() so the content of the data remains unknown.

-The data-set includes each application for a scholarship.
-Each application has information such as an applications ID, the name of the applicant, the discipline of the proposed research project, the host university, the project title, and, crucially, the status of the application: whether it is successful or not.
+The data-set includes applications for a scholarship.
+Each row is an application and includes information such as an applications ID, the name of the applicant, the discipline of the proposed research project, the host university, the project title, and, crucially, the status of the application: whether it is successful or not.

 The idea of this analysis is to visualise how the scholarships are distributed across disciplines and universities.

 ## Cleaning the data

 First, I'll import the libraries that I need, and then I will import the data from the excel file.

-Throughout the analysis, I have not shown any df.head() or df.sample() so the content of the data remains unknown, because I want to keep the data anonymised.

 ```python